skulpt/skulpt/functions.rst

 Functions can call other functions
 ----------------------------------

+Its important to understand that each of the functions we write can be used and called from other functions we write.
+This is one of the most important ways that computer scientists take a large problem and break it down into a group of smaller problems.
+Here's an example of two functions the first called ``square`` simply computes the square of a given number.
+The function sum_of_squares makes use of square to compute the sum of three numbers that have been squared.

+.. codelens:: sumofsquares

+    def square(x):
+        y = x * x
+        return y

+    def sum_of_squares(x,y,z):
+        a = square(x)
+        b = square(y)
+        c = square(z)

+        return a+b+c

+    a = -5
+    b = 2
+    c = 10
+    print(square(-5))
+    print(sum_of_squares(a,b,c))

+Even though this is a pretty simple idea, in practice this example illustrates many very important Python concepts.

+* local variables
+* global variables
+* parameter passing

 Let's assume now we want to write a function to draw a rectangle.
 We need to be able to call the function with different arguments for width and height.
 Unlike the case of the square, we cannot repeat the same thing 4 times, because the four sides are not equal.
 However, it